What is Bitcoin?

 Is Bitcoin real money?

 Yes.
-Bitcoin is real money.
-Money is simply something that is generally accepted as a medium of exchange.
-Bitcoin is used by millions of people all over the world.
-It may be used to settle up a dinner bill with a friend or to simply buy a coffee at a local coffee shop.
-Bitcoins are units of the digital currency itself, while Bitcoin is the entire network and system.
+Bitcoin is real money, and is used daily across the world.
+You can use Bitcoin to buy precious metals, real estate, or other major purchases, but it may also be used to settle up a dinner bill with a friend or to buy a coffee at a local coffee shop.